dionyroxys/python-event-system/README.md

 a featured event system for python

-once this package it released youll be able to get it with:
+once this package it released youll be able to get it with: this currently doesnt work because i have no pypi acc as of yet.
 ```pip install pyeventsystem```

 this library uses a setup i came up with on a whim while stoned.